logo

 Pure Lake

-A popular spot with locals for swimming and picnicking during the warm summer days.
+A popular spot for locals and visitors for swimming and picnicking during the warm summer days.

 Read more »